-The Five Boro Story Project, created by artist Bridget Bartolini, produces live events to showcase stories and art inspired by the neighborhoods of New York City.
+The Five Boro Story Project, created by artist and educator Bridget Bartolini, produces live events to showcase stories and art inspired by the neighborhoods of New York City.
 Our free, hyper-localized public programs create opportunities for New Yorkers to connect to our neighborhoods and our neighbors through stories, song, poetry, dance, film, and discussion about the places where we live.
 The programs aim to strengthen community connections, preserve personal histories, challenge negative perceptions of the outer boroughs and marginalized areas, and celebrate the diverse neighborhoods of NYC.

 FBSP creator Bridget Bartolini grew up hearing her grandparents’ stories of living in the bustling tenements of the Upper East Side, where people raised pigs in their apartments and lit bonfires in the street, until the rising cost of living drove them to one of the furthest corner of the city: South Richmond Hill, Queens – the boonies, where the quiet kept them up at night.
 Her family has stayed there till this day.